Carson Block: Career

 After graduating from law school, Block moved back to Shanghai, China, and worked in mergers and acquisitions and foreign direct investment for law firm Jones Day from 2005 until 2006.
 He lived in Shanghai until 2010.
 He left Jones Day and the practice of law to co-author a book with Robert Collins entitled Doing Business in China for Dummies.
 He also established a self-storage business in China in 2007.

 He founded Muddy Waters Research, an investor research firm and hedge fund, and became known for alleging and documenting fraudulent accounting practices in publicly traded Chinese companies that were trading in North America, and as a short-seller.

 He targeted Chinese forest plantation operator company Sino-Forest in 2011, accusing it of overstating its timber holdings.
 The company ultimately filed for bankruptcy.

 In 2011, Block was ranked as a 50 Most Influential Thinker by Bloomberg Markets.

 Block was featured in the 2015 book by Richard Teitelbaum entitled The Most Dangerous Trade: How Short Sellers Uncover Fraud, Keep Markets Honest, and Make and Lose Billions.
 In September 2017, he initiated a private lawsuit against Equifax, accusing it of neglecting to safeguard his personally identifiable information.
 He appears in the 2017 financial documentary The China Hustle, outlining his research into securities fraud of Chinese companies through Muddy Waters.
 In early 2018, he settled a case with St. Jude Medical Inc.

 As of April 2021, eight of the companies that Block had exposed as being fraudulent had been delisted from stock exchanges, and two other such companies had settled charges with their regulators.
 Over the prior five years, Muddy Waters had annualized returns of 19% (after a management fee (2.5%) and a performance fee (30%)).

 In 2022, Block wrote a white paper entitled "Distorting the Shorts," in which he said that Columbia associate professor Joshua Mitts, who had authored research about short sellers which argued that some short activism was market manipulation, had written research that was “greatly flawed, possibly to the point of being fraudulent”.
 He called the work by Mitts "a non-empirical, conflict-laden polemic based on misrepresentation, selective presentation of data, and lack of academic integrity.
 He submitted the paper to the Securities and Exchange Commission, among others.

+In 2024, U.S. authorities closed both civil and criminal probes into Block’s activities without action.